 Product Review: Konjac (low-cal) noodles

-Tagged: calories, carb counting, carbohydrates, convenience, diet foods, dieting, diets, obesity, salad, smart carbs
+Tagged: Calories, carbohydrates, convenience, diet foods, dieting, diets, obesity, salad

 Slim Pasta and Chang’s Lo-Cal noodles side by side